 Annually, DCA presents a Main Stage Season featuring 10-15 nationally-recognized concert artists and touring productions.
 The Main Stage Season coincides with Door County’s bustling and vibrant tourist season.

 Community Performances and Partnerships

-DCA enjoys strong partnerships with two well-respected Door County performing arts organizations, Peninsula Music Festival and American Folklore Theatre, both of whom take up residence at the auditorium during the summer and early fall.
+DCA enjoys strong partnerships with two well-respected Door County performing arts organizations, Peninsula Music Festival and Northern Sky Theater, both of whom take up residence at the auditorium during the summer and early fall.
 DCA is also the venue of choice for many community groups and regional promoters.